rhkrdkdms123/turtlebot-logo-tracker/README.md

 ## How does it work?

 Image processing techniques are performed from the images obtained from the robot camera, and the output is shown in the screen when executing the module.
-The image is scanned and processed calculating the Center Of Gravity (COG) of the detected colors in order to make decisions:
+The image is scanned and processed calculating the Center Of Gravity (COG) of the detected logo in order to make decisions:
 * Centered COG: straight
 * Left COG: turn left
 * Right COG: turn right